aHemanth123/Building-Resilient-Data-Pipelines-using-Apache-Airflow-and-Python/README.md

 ---

-### 🧠 Prediction Logic
-Random Prediction
-Generates fake predictions by randomly sampling view counts

 🤖 Future Improvements

-Got An error for c_types other wise to use ML Model Store to  SQL Server
+Got An error for c_types other wise to use ML Model
+Store to  SQL Server
 Power BI / Tableau Visualization
 Dockerize the setup